dprabin25/BegineersRNA-Seq/README.md

 # RNA-seq Differential Expression (DESeq2) — Code Description

-This document explains each step of your R script for RNA-seq differential expression analysis, what it expects as input, what it produces as output, and which parts to tweak.
-It mirrors the exact code blocks you shared.
+This document explains each step of your R script for RNA-seq differential expression analysis, what it expects as input, what it produces as output.

 ---